pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

 The mutliprocessing module relies on pickle to serialize the data, whereas the PyCUDA and PyOpenCL contexts are "unpicklable".
-Thus, I found that multiprocessing for PyNUFFT must fulfil the following conditions: (1) each NUFFT_hsa instance should be created and then executed in a separate process; (2) any CUDA/PyOpenCL related object cannot be sent or planned in advance, and (3) taskset should be used to assign a process to a specified CPU core.
+Thus, I found that multiprocessing for PyNUFFT must fulfil the following conditions: (1) each NUFFT instance should be created and then executed in a separate process; (2) any CUDA/PyOpenCL related object cannot be sent or planned in advance, and (3) taskset should be used to assign a process to a specified CPU core.